Evolution of mammals: Brain

 Mammals are noted for their large brain size relative to body size, compared to other animal groups.
 Recent findings suggest that the first brain area to expand was that involved in smell.
 Scientists scanned the skulls of early mammal species dating back to 190–200 million years ago and compared the brain case shapes to earlier pre-mammal species; they found that the brain area involved in the sense of smell was the first to enlarge.
 This change may have allowed these early mammals to hunt insects at night when dinosaurs were not active.

 After the extinction of the dinosaurs 66 million years ago, mammals began to increase in body size as new niches became available, but their brain lagged behind their bodies for the first ten million years.
-Relative to body size the brain of Paleocene mammal was relatively smaller than that of Mesozoic mammals.
-It wasn’t until the Eocene that the mammalian brains began to catch up with their bodies, particularly in certain areas associated with their senses.
+Relative to the body size, the brains of Paleocene mammals were relatively smaller than that of Mesozoic mammals.
+It was not until the Eocene that the mammalian brains began to catch up with their bodies, particularly in certain areas associated with their senses.